Is Steak Good For Weight Loss? Things You May Not Know 2023

 Medically reviewed by Dr G. Michael DiLeo, MD

-is steak good for weight loss
+is steak healthy for weight loss

 Done right, steak is a good strategy for weight loss.
 But is steak good as part of a healthy diet?
 It is commonly debated because many people love to eat meat and believe it has enormous health benefits; some, however, think it is unhealthy and leads to many diseases.